 Nikon is a Japanese corporation that has specialized in optics for nearly a century.
-Although now they are more known for their cameras, they still are one of the number one binocular producers as well.
-Their optics are known for high contrast negatives that give us sharp resolution.
-Naturally, they were meant for cameras and binoculars.
-One of their leading pairs of binoculars is the sleek Nikon Monarch ATB 8x42.
-This set of binoculars has a lot going for it but is low enough in some areas to rank surprisingly lower than we thought.
+Although it is more known for its cameras, it's still one of the number one binocular producers as well.
+Its optics have high-contrast negatives that give you sharp resolution.
+The sleek Nikon Monarch ATB 8x42 earns a less-prominent place on our lineup because it lacks sharpness for activities such as wildlife viewing.

-Out of all the binoculars that we looked at, this one has the smallest linear field of view.
-Most others ranged between 110 and 140 meters but these Nikon binoculars only allow you to see a linear 100 meters.
-This was rather surprising to us since this is one of their leading products.
-Maybe 10 to 40 meters difference doesn't bother most people but to us that's a pretty big chunk that is cut out of your overall view.
-Seeing close up is all fine and dandy but you want to be able to see lots close up.
+Out of all the binoculars we reviewed, the Monarch has a surprisingly small linear field of view.
+Most others ranged between 110 and 140 meters, but these Nikon binoculars only allow you to see 100 meters.
+A difference of 10 to 40 meters doesn't seem like much, but we found it's a big chunk that is cut out of your overall view.
 "The more the better" definitely applies here.

-The Monarch ATB binoculars are also lacking fully multi-coated lenses, which was less than we expected as well.
-Although multi-coated lenses are still popular, the best is to put those multiple layers on all the glass-to-air surfaces for the best possible clarity and contrast.
-It also allows for the most light transmission which is the basic need for binoculars to perform optimally.
-With the addition of these coatings to all the lenses, this would be a much more competitive product.
+The Nikon Monarch ATB binoculars also lack fully multi-coated lenses.
+Although multi-coated lenses are popular, the best option is to put those multiple layers on all the glass-to-air surfaces for the best possible clarity and contrast.
+Glass-to-air coatings also allow for transmission with the most light, which is a basic requirement for binoculars to perform optimally.
+Without these lens coatings, the Monarch isn't a competitive product.

-The field of view is the lowest out of the binoculars that we reviewed.
+The field of view is one of the lowest compared to the binoculars we reviewed.

 There are some advantages in the coating of these binoculars, but the short field of view limits your distance for sightseeing or watching wildlife.